 ACADEMIC YEAR 2019-2020 RATES*:

-*Rates are subject to change pending approval by the Board of Trustees.
+*Rates and tiers are subject to change pending approval by the Board of Trustees.

 Tier 5 Housing:

 Tier 5 Housing Rate:

 Fall Bill - $3,325

 Single Room Rates (Additional Charge):

 Rate does not apply to 11/12 stand-alone rooms in Turner Hall.